 Facebook video ads work a lot like Facebook image ads, with videos in place of images.
 First, advertisers will need to design and create the video for their ad.
 Then, video ads can be created in Facebook Ads Manager as a new campaign, uploading your video and then choosing targeting parameters like a normal campaign.
 Once launched, video ads will be displayed to your selected audience in their news feed.

 Video ads utilize a combination of media and copy, including a headline, body text, and link description (or call to action).
 Advertisers have the choice of which ad-type they want to use for their video ad, depending on their advertising goals and how many videos they want to include in their ad.
 For example, an online retailer looking to increase sales on mobile would use Collection ads, which are designed for mobile e-commerce ads, whereas an indoor rock climbing gym may use a single video ad to build awareness.

 Facebook Ads Manager is where advertisers create and launch Facebook ads.
 Ads Manager is Facebook’s advertising platform that makes it easy to create ad campaigns, including video ads, and it walks you through the setup process.
 Once a video ad is live, it automatically plays the video when the ad is displayed.
 The auto-play capability drives more awareness as moving objects draw users attention more easily than images, ultimately reaching advertising goals faster.

 Who Facebook Video Ads Are Right For

 Video ads may be better suited for some advertisers than others.
-Whether they’re right for your business will depend on what you are advertising, your advertising goals, and your ability (or budget) to produce a video.
+Whether they’re right for your business will depend on your overall Facebook marketing strategy, what you are advertising, your advertising goals, and your ability (or budget) to produce a video.
 Videos can say a lot more than an image, ultimately making them good for those looking to tell a story with their ad, as opposed to one concise message.

 Facebook Video Ads Are Good For Advertisers Who: